 Article Type: Research Article | First Published: October 12, 2018

 Myeloproliferative neoplasms (MPNs) are clonal hematopoietic stem cell disorders with shared gene mutations, excess blood production and wide range of clinicopathological changes.
 JAK2, CALR and MPL gene mutation study has become one of the major criteria in the diagnosis of MPNs.
 This study focused on the common laboratory findings in patients with genetically proven MPNs at age 50 and younger with clinical correlation and follow up.
-There were ...
+There were 54 patients in this study, including 36 essential ...

 Open Access DOI:10.23937/2469-5807/1510078